gitpitch/the-template/template/md/graphql/PITCHME.md

 @ul
 - Introduction
 - How does GraphQL differ?
-- Blocks:
- - Queries
- - Schema
- - Resolvers
+- Blocks: Queries, Schema and Resolvers

 @ulend
 <br><br>